 Healthshare collects just images caught on camera, and no voice is recorded.

 Healthshare is the legal entity who initiated the processing of personal data and who determines the objective of this processing activity.
-Moreover, the Head of Information Governance is responsible for this operation.
+Moreover, the Information Governance Lead is responsible for this operation.

 Healthshare uses video-surveillance equipment for security and access control purposes, which is an action necessary for the management and functioning of Healthshare.
 Therefore, the processing is lawful under Article 5(a) of the Regulation (EC) No 45/2001.

 Carrying out video-surveillance is necessary for compliance with a legal obligation of EU law to which Healthshare is subject.
 Therefore, the processing is lawful under Article 5(b) of the Regulation (EC) No 45/2001.

 In addition, at the entrance there is one on-the-spot-notice about the video-surveillance activity, clearly visible so in this case using the specific sign-posted part of the facility may constitute the fact that the processing is lawful under Article 5(d) of the Regulation (EC) No 45/2001 because “the data subject has unambiguously given his or her consent”.

 The images can be accessed by the operation, IT and IG staff members of Healthshare and by the contracted security company.
 Access to the hard-disc recorder is highly limited, being protected by a password and recording any log or action from the staff members.
 The data cannot be accessed without the authorisation of the Information Governance Lead.

 How to control your data?

 Modifying the CCTV footage is not allowed.
 However, you can modify the report written by the operation staff in connection with a security incident, if applicable in your case.

 Can I block you from processing my data?